jon-jacky/PyModel/samples/Stack/README.md

 This sample models a stack.
 This sample shows how to:

+- model return values as action arguments

 - write and use strategies to guide testing

+- use *StateFilter* to exclude states from being reached by the model

 - use composition of a model with a test suite to check that the traces in the test suite conform to the model